92VV3M42d3v8/Qubes-Privacy-Doc/README.md

         * * @anyvm Storage deny
         * * Storage @anyvm deny
         * * @dispvm:debian-10-dvm @anyvm deny
-        * * @anyvm @anyvm deny

-14. How to open every(many file types) file from a VM like Storage VM to dispVM by default:
+13. How to open every(many file types) file from a VM like Storage VM to dispVM by default:

     Create a file in StorageVM